KSheridan86/project-4-TasteOfIndia/README.md

 User Story:

-> Responsive Templates - As a Site Owner, I would like my site to be fully responsive, so that Users accessing the site from different devices have an enjoyable experience
+> Responsive Templates - As a Site Owner, I would like my site to be fully responsive, so that Users accessing the site from different devices have an enjoyable experience.

 Acceptance Criteria:
-* Given that I am a user accessing the site on my smartphone when I navigate through the site then all pages should be formatted to my device
+* Given that I am a user accessing the site on my smartphone when I navigate through the site then all pages should be formatted to my device.
-* Given that I am a user accessing the site on my tablet when I navigate through the site then all pages should be formatted to my device
+* Given that I am a user accessing the site on my tablet when I navigate through the site then all pages should be formatted to my device.
-* Given that I am a user accessing the site on my laptop when I navigate through the site then all pages should be formatted to my device screen
+* Given that I am a user accessing the site on my laptop when I navigate through the site then all pages should be formatted to my device.
-* Given that I am a user accessing the site on my desktop computer when I navigate the site then all pages should be formatted to suit my screen size
+* Given that I am a user accessing the site on my desktop computer when I navigate the site then all pages should be formatted to suit my screen size.

 Implementation of tests:
-* Provide users with a fully responsive site that responds to mobile, tablet, laptop and desktop sized devices
+* Provide users with a fully responsive site that responds to mobile, tablet, laptop and desktop sized devices.

 All Tests Passed &#x2611;